ibomdv/dlp/README.md

 ## Important Information

-The following explains how to create a new directory.
-In all cases, the drmtrxsite.txt and help.txt files must also be copied into it.

 #### Python:
 Copy all 3 (!)
 Python files into the same directory.
 Do the same for drmtransmittersite.txt and drmlogplotter_help.txt.